Marketplace eCommerce

 Setting up payment processing for your marketplace website is crucial to ensure customers can make purchases.
 Research various payment processing solutions available and choose the one that offers features such as secure checkout, flexible payment options, and fraud protection.

 Set up customer accounts so customers can save their information for future purchases and create loyalty programs to reward them for repeat orders.
-Consider integrating customer support tools such as a chatbot or email system to provide quick customer service for you online marketplace.
+Consider integrating customer support tools such as a chatbot or email system to provide quick customer service for you marketplace platform.

 Build Your (Non-Traditional) Inventory

 Building your inventory is an important step when creating a marketplace website.
-But in the case of an online marketplace, you don't have the inventory...your sellers do.
+But in the case of a marketplace, you don't have the inventory...your sellers do.
 That means, in many ways, the sellers are your inventory.

 While it's fine to launch with just MVP—minimum viable product—when it comes to features, you shouldn't launch before you have a solid number of investors.
 You don't want potential customers coming to your web